Sponsors

 FishNet USA

-While our oceans are certainly facing problems, it's hard to believe - as pronouncements from the ocean crisis industry would have us - that they are primarily caused by fishing.
-And in fact, this industry's slavish devotion to demonizing fishing is responsible for the public's turning a blind eye to the real threats: the mass movement of the people to the coasts, the loss of critical coastal habitat to the attendant development, and the continuing and increasing release into our estuaries of an ever-growing spectrum of household pollutants.
+While our oceans are certainly facing problems, those problems are not - as the ocean crisis industry would have us believe - primarily caused by fishing.
+In fact, the crisis industry's slavish devotion to demonizing fishing is responsible for the public's turning a blind eye to the real threats: the negative impacts of uncontrolled offshore energy development, the mass movement of our population to the coasts, the loss of critical coastal habitat, and the continuing and increasing release into our estuaries of an ever-growing spectrum of household pollutants.
 But who's looking?
-A well-coordinated, multi-million dollar "research" and public relations campaign blaming it all on fishing has effectively diverted the public's attention since the Exxon Valdez disaster over a decade ago.
+A well-coordinated, multi-million dollar "research" and public relations campaign blaming it all on fishing has effectively diverted the public's attention since the Exxon Valdez disaster over two decades ago.

 Does overfishing happen?
-Of course, but less each year as we learn to more effectively manage our fisheries.
+Not in U.S. fisheries.
+It's against the law.
 Can the uncontrolled use of fishing gear negatively impact vulnerable areas of ocean bottom?
 Sometimes, but mechanisms are now in place to identify and protect critical areas (note here that fishing impacts can be readily controlled but most "upstream effects" from rampant coastal development continue virtually unabated).

-Below are links to various websites where ocean issues are put into a more realistic perspective.
+Below are links to various pages on the web where ocean issues are put into a more realistic perspective.
 Please invest a bit of time in visiting them and in considering the information they present.
 The health of the oceans depends on well-informed political decisions supported by a well-informed electorate.
 You're not going to be well-informed without knowing what's going on behind and beyond the headlines.

 Thank you,